AndrewAPrice/Perception/README.md

 [The kernel](Kernel/README.md) is written in C. I use [a custom build system](Build/README.md).
 I provide a C++ runtime for libraries, services, drivers, and programs.
 I created an [interface descriptor language](https://en.wikipedia.org/wiki/Interface_description_language) known as [Permebuf](Build/Permebuf.md).

 ## Features
 Very few right now.

-We can load ELF modules in userland, make system calls, send events between processes.
-Drivers can subscribe to interrupts.
-We now have a C and C++ standard library for user applications.
+* We have a C and C++ standard library for user applications.
+* Programs can discover and register [Permebuf](Build/Permebuf.md) services and send RPCs to one another.

 ## Building and running
 See [building.md](building.md).
 Perception has only been tested in [QEMU](https://www.qemu.org/).
 Currently text only and outputs via COM1.